LOIP - Improvement Stories

 10.7 To increase by 10% the number of clients who access assessment/support/ treatment/services in relation to mental health issues: – in Police custody – on a community disposal – in HMP Grampian, by 2023

-11.2 To increase opportunities for people to increase their contribution (volunteering) to communities by 10% by 2023
+11.2 To increase opportunities11.1 Reduce the rolling 3-year average number of suicides in Aberdeen to below 26 by 2023. for people to increase their contribution (volunteering) to communities by 10% by 2023

 11.3 Support 100 people to feel confident to promote wellbeing and good health choices by 2023.